Reasor Chemical Company

 Annual site and ground water monitoring of the two wells affected by contamination is ongoing.

 EPA requires Five-Year Reviews for the site until ground water achieves site cleanup goals.
-EPA plans to complete the first Five-Year Review in 2012.
+EPA plans to complete the second Five-Year Review in 2017.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.